Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Transportation has been a tool of territorial control, particularly during the colonial era, where resource-based transport systems supported the extraction of commodities in the developing world and forwarded them to the industrializing nations of the time.
 The goal to capture resource and market opportunities was a strong impetus in the setting and structure of transport networks.
-More recently, port development, particularly container ports, has been of strategic interest as a tool of integration to the global economy, as the case of China illustrates.
+More recently, port development, particularly container ports, has been of strategic interest as a tool of integration into the global economy, as the case of China illustrates.
 There is a direct relationship, or coordination, between foreign trade and container port volumes, so container port development is commonly seen as a tool to capture the opportunities brought by globalization.
 The growth of container shipping has systematically been 3 to 4 times the GDP growth rate, underlining a significant multiplier effect between economic growth and container trade.
 However, this multiplying effect has substantially receded since 2009, underlining the maturity of the diffusion of containerization and its dissociation from economic growth.

 Due to demographic pressures and urbanization, developing economies are characterized by a mismatch between the limited supply and growing demand for transport infrastructure.
 While some regions benefit from the development of transport systems, others are often marginalized by a set of conditions in which inadequate transportation plays a role.
 Transport by itself is not a sufficient condition for development.
 However, the lack of transport infrastructures can be a constraining factor in development.
 The lack of transportation infrastructures and regulatory impediments are jointly impacting economic development by conferring higher transport costs, but also delays rendering supply chain management unreliable.
 A poor transport service level can negatively affect the competitiveness of regions and their economic activities and thus have a negative impact on the regional added value, economic opportunities, and employment.
 Tools and measures are being developed to assess and compare the performance of national transportation systems.
 For instance, the World Bank published in 2007 its first-ever report, which ranked nations according to their logistics performance based on the Logistics Performance Index.
 Logistic performance is commonly associated with economic opportunities.

 3. Economic Returns of Transport Investments